 The A.D.
-Makepeace Company, based in Wareham, is the world’s largest cranberry grower, the largest private property owner in eastern Massachusetts, and a recognized leader in environmentally responsible real estate development and stewardship.
+Makepeace Company, based in Wareham, is North America’s largest cranberry grower, the largest private property owner in eastern Massachusetts, and a recognized leader in environmentally responsible real estate development and stewardship.
 Cranberries are our heritage and our livelihood.
-Our 168-year history in the cranberry industry affects the way we do business, and it strengthens the communities we build.
+Our 169-year history in the cranberry industry affects the way we do business, and it strengthens the communities we build.

 LIFE on the BOG

 Many of the A.D.
 Makepeace Company cranberry bog areas are decades old and still produce, year after year.
 As you might imagine, the way a bog was constructed before heavy equipment and other modern conveniences, was quite different than today.

 Cranberry bog renovation is a common practice in Massachusetts as well as other growing regions.
 The A.D.
 Makepeace Company has a strong tradition of renovating older cranberry bogs showing not only a commitment to the industry but also a commitment to improving bog efficiencies.
 When an older cranberry bog is renovated a more level, more water-efficient, and higher-yielding bog is typically created within the same footprint of the previous bog.